 Our results show that VEGFR-1 is downstream of Notch1 signaling in endothelial cells.
 We identify a positive role for Notch signaling in endothelial morphogenesis via the induction of cellular extensions mediated by VEGFR-1.
 Supporting this conclusion is the observation that Notch increases VEGFR-1 levels and this increase correlated with increased endothelial responsiveness to the VEGFR-1-specific ligand, PIGF.
 Using a protein-based Notch inhibitor, Notch1 decoy, or a gamma secretase inhibitor, we demonstrate that perturbation of endogenous Notch signaling resulted in reduced VEGFR-1 expression.
-Thus, lossand gain- of function studies show that Notch signaling regulates VEGFR-1 expression in HUVEC and dermal neovessels.
+Thus, loss- and gain- of function studies show that Notch signaling regulates VEGFR-1 expression in HUVEC and dermal neovessels.

 Previous studies have demonstrated a role for the Notch ligand, Dll4, in inhibiting a tip cell phenotype in the developing vasculature of the retina [16, 17].
-In addition, Harrington et al [24] have shown that VEGFR-1 is upregulated by Dll4, and demonstrated by flow cytometry (Figure 4G).
-Thus, two means of Notch inhibition were used to establish that VEGF-A induces Notch signaling which in turn regulates VEGFR-1 and that this regulatory pathway is active in both cultured endothelial cells and neovessels in mice.

-that DII4 signaling inhibited sprout length in a HUVEC tubulogenesis assay.
+In addition, Harrington et al [24] have shown that VEGFR-1 is upregulated by Dll4, and demonstrated that Dll4 signaling inhibited sprout length in a HUVEC tubulogenesis assay.
 The authors suggest that Dll4 signaling inhibits angiogenesis by inducing VEGFR-1 [24].
 In summary, previous studies have found a negative role for Notch signaling in endothelial cell sprouting, and have focused on this signaling pathway at the level of the ligand, Dll4.
 However, in these studies, the Notch receptor responsible for these effects is not defined and the possibility of divergent effects of different Notch receptors is not addressed.
 By focusing on the effects of Notch signaling at the level of the receptor, our results add new insights to the role of Notch and VEGFR-1 in sprouting angiogenesis.
-In contrast to previous studies, our data suggest that in some settings, Notch signaling may play a positive role in endothelial cell extension of filopodia-like structures via its regulation of VEGFR-1 and supports а novel role of Notch1-mediated regulation VEGFR-1 in endothelial cell morphogenesis.
+In contrast to previous studies, our data suggest that in some settings, Notch signaling may play a positive role in endothelial cell extension of filopodia-like structures via its regulation of VEGFR-1 and supports a novel role Notch1-mediated regulation of VEGFR-1 in endothelial cell morphogenesis.

-It has recently been found that VEGFR-1 promotes

-vascular sprout formation and branching morphogenesis [35, 36].
+It has recently been found that VEGFR-1 promotes vascular sprout formation and branching morphogenesis [35, 36].
 Kearney et al [35] propose that this results from VEGFR-1 binding to VEGF-A, thereby regulating the amount of VEGF-A that is available to interact with VEGFR-2.
 They also show that soluble VEGFR-1 (sVEGFR-1) can promote sprout formation and migration.
 The positive effect of Notch signaling on HUVEC sprouting that we report may therefore be due to its effect on VEGFR-1, and subsequently, on local levels and availability of VEGF-A. This may particularly be the case if the predominant effect of Notch signaling is due to regulation of sVEGFR-1.
-In general, the relative proportion of the membrane bound and secreted isoform of VEGFR-1 does not change significantly (data not shown, and Kappas et al [36]), therefore, we cannot entirely exclude the possibility that Notch-induced sprouting in HUVEC is due to sequestration of VEGF-A. However, we show that Notch-induced sprouting in HUVEC is enhanced in the presence of PIGF, a VEGFR-1 specific ligand, suggesting that signaling through the VEGFR-1 receptor itself, and not simply its function as a 'VEGF-A sink,' may be responsible for Notchmediated sprouting.
-This is further supported by the fact that VEGFR-1 siRNA inhibited Notch-induced sprouting in HUVEC while VEGFR-2 siRNA had only a modest effect.
-Thus, our data support the conclusion that activation of Notch signaling in HUVEC can induce extensions via VEGFR-1, and highlight the possibility that Notch signaling may act through VEGFR-1 to have a positive effect on endothelial cell morphogenesis.
+In general, the relative proportion of the membrane bound and secreted isoform of VEGFR-1 does not change significantly (data not shown, and Kappas et al [36]), therefore, we cannot entirely exclude the possibility that Notch-induced sprouting in HUVEC is enhanced in the presence of PIGF, a VEGFR-1 specific ligand, suggesting that signaling through the VEGFR-1 receptor itself, and not simply its function as a 'VEGF-A sink,' may be responsible for Notch-mediated sprouting.
+This is further supported by the fact that VEGFR-1 siRNA inhibited Notch-induced sprouting in HUVEC can induce extensions via VEGFR-1, and highlight the possibility that Notch signaling in HUVEC can induce extensions via VEGFR-1, and highlight the possibility that Notch signaling in HUVEC can induce extensions via VEGFR-1, and highlight the possibility that Notch signaling may act through VEGFR-1 to have a positive effect on endothelial cell morphogenesis.